roccocristian/LowCostBiosafetyCabinets-/Project.md

 # Planning

+## Recomendation
+- The Cabinet should only be touched after turned off.
+- The object shoud me removed only after several minutes the cover is removed to avoid any toxic gas.
+- The cabined should be used in a ventilated environment.

 ## Observation
 - The UV light can produce ozone, allowing a two sterilization types of  at the same time.
+- The materials used may be changed due to safety issues (Electrical injury, fire)

 ## Limitations
 - The use of UV light is not adequate for rough or multi layer objects.